Planning Board Staff Proposed

 It is clear that the will of the voters is more directly expressed by the Zoning Board Variance Process than it could be by the Planning Board waiver process.
 Consider the waivers that were issued to allow the construction of the Keyes Hill project or that might be issued for the fifty-unit condo development on Silver lake Road.
 Don’t we want to enforce stormwater requirements rigorously?
 Voting to remove the stormwater restrictions from the Zoning ordinance is a vote to reduce the influence of Town residents and relax the restrictions that our town depends on to maintain its rural population density.

 3. Proposed regulation language has not been provided as of 11-16-2020.

 Although Planning Staff has proposed removing our stormwater regulations from the Zoning Ordinance, as of yet they have not even identified what they propose to replace them with.
 How could anyone vote to remove the restrictions from our ordinance without knowing how such a vote would change our requirements?

 4. Regulations can be changed without holding a town vote.

-Even if Planning staff were to propose the regulations that they would like to enact.
+Even if Planning Staff were to propose the regulations that they would like to enact.
 There is no guarantee that those regulations would not be changed in few months since the process for changing regulations requires only 1 public hearing and a vote of the Planning Board.
-The Planning department has even argued that this variability is a feature or a benefit of regulations.
+The Planning Department has even argued that this variability is a feature or a benefit of regulations.
 I see the process of amending zoning ordinance, which can occur only once per year and involves building consensus of the entire town as benefit.
 Even with the more rigorous process of ordinance amendment mistakes are made.
-This year the board is reversing 2 decisions taken in 2017 which, it turned out were detrimental to our town.
+This year the Board is reversing two decisions taken in 2017 which, as it turned out, were detrimental to our town.
 It is important that residents exercise as much influence as possible to preserve the town we love.

 5. The EPA has recently changed the requirements due to a Supreme Court case.